ai-tensibility/SetToPy/README.md

-# SetTopy
+# SetToPy

 <p align="center">
 <a href="https://github.com/psf/black"><img alt="Code style: black" src="https://img.shields.io/badge/code%20style-black-000000.svg"></a>
 </p>

-**SetTopy** is a Python library designed to showcase the interconnectedness and transposability of set theory, matrices, algebra, and Cartesian grids.
+**SetToPy** is a Python library designed to showcase the interconnectedness and transposability of set theory, matrices, algebra, and Cartesian grids.
 This library aims to provide a robust framework for performing operations on sets and demonstrating the transformations between different mathematical abstractions.

 ## Organization Coding Guideline: Embracing Hybrid Paradigms for Scalable and Performant Code